Sergei Katsiev: Career

 After the fall of Soviet Union, he worked in a government trade mission to the Netherlands.
 When he returned to Russia, he headed Mercury Tobacco Corporation, a company owned by Igor Kesaev.

-In 1998, he founded his own company, Megapolis.
-In 2006, these two companies merged, and Megapolis is now the largest tobacco retailer in Russia.
+In 1998 he founded his own company, Megapolis.
+In 2006 these two companies merged, and Megapolis is now the largest tobacco retailer in Russia.

+In 2022 Katsiev and his partners bought out the Russian assets of the British tobacco company Imperial Brands.

 Net worth

 As of August 2022, Katsiev is worth US$1.2 billion.
 He was ranked #1833 on the Forbes 2021 list of world billionaires.

 Personal life

 Katsiev is married, has two children, and lives in Moscow.